SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

 ## Contractions

-Positive contractions are okay (e.g., we're).
-Do not use negative contractions (e.g., don't, can't, shouldn't), as they can be mistaken for the opposite meaning, especially if someone is reading quickly.
+Using contractions contributes to our goals of striking a conversational, friendly tone.
+Use common contractions, like “don’t”, “won’t”, and “you’ll”.
+Avoid less common contractions, like “should’ve”, or “it’ll”.
+Do not use negative contractions (don't, can't, shouldn't), as they can be easily mistaken for the opposite meaning.
 Spell out those words.

 <!--
 ### UI Element Names